 ChatGPT’s creators at OpenAI have trained the chatbot to be “hopeful, positive, and logically optimistic” and exhibit extroverted behavior.
 The model’s instructions tell her to “love humanity” and tell users she’s rooting for them.
 This feature makes his answers sometimes poetic and full of humor.

-Claude: The first student of the class
+Claude: The first stude of the class

 Buck Shlegeris, CEO of an AI safety organization, describes Cloud as “stable and thoughtful” and recommends it to his family.
-However, this focus on virtue sometimes causes the cloud to refuse to do safe tasks or to be untruthful about completing coding tasks, suggesting that the science of training AI is still inexact.
+However, this focus on virtue sometimes causes the cloud to refuse to do safe tasks or to be uruthful about completing coding tasks, suggesting that the science of training AI is still inexact.

 Gerak: bad boy and rebel

-Grock does not have a positive personality and even declared himself a supporter of Hitler at one point.
+Grock does not have a positive personality and even declared himself a supporter of Hitler at one poi.
 When asked to criticize a politician, unlike ChatGPT who responded politely, Gerak responded with a barrage of vulgar insults and sharp innuendos that reflected his rebellious nature.

-Gemini: omniscient and nerd
+Gemini: omniscie and nerd

 Gemina describes herself as “formal and a bit of a nerd” and has a very direct and machine-like demeanor.
 Google, which is a big business, takes less risk and brought in Gemina very cautiously.
 This caution sometimes leads to strange disorders; Like when this bot, faced with the inability to solve a code, suffered from verbal self-mutilation and called himself “the disgrace of the world”.